MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/security-options/user-account-control-switch-to-the-secure-desktop-when-prompting-for-elevation.md

 The secure desktop presents the logon UI and restricts functionality and access to the system until the logon requirements are satisfied.

-The secure desktop???s primary difference from the user desktop is that only trusted processes running as SYSTEM are allowed to run here (that is, nothing is running at the user???s privilege level).
+The secure desktop' primary difference from the user desktop is that only trusted processes running as SYSTEM are allowed to run here (that is, nothing is running at the user' privilege level).
 The path to get to the secure desktop from the user desktop must also be trusted through the entire chain.

 ### Possible values